 Emissions from mainland Europe may make a significant contribution to secondary particles in Jersey.
 The UK Airborne Particles Expert Group's findings suggest that in a typical year with typical meteorology, about 15% of the UK's total annual average PM{10} concentrations (about 50% of secondary particles) are derived from mainland Europe.
 In years of higher frequency of easterly winds, with large movements of air from mainland Europe, emissions in mainland Europe account for a considerably higher proportion of PM{10} concentrations, particularly in south and east England.
-No work as yet has been carried out to try and establish the contribution of secondary particles originating from Europe onto Jersey.
+No work has been carried out to try and establish the contribution of secondary particles originating from Europe onto Jersey.

 A UK government Air Quality Strategy Objective and a European Community Directive regulates concentrations of PM{IO} in the UK (see below).
 The States of Jersey has agreed to work towards the limits set out in the European Daughter Directive 99/30/EC which deals with particles, sulphur dioxide, nitrogen dioxide, and lead.
+The main issues around air quality in Jersey relate to local air quality and the health impacts associated with high levels monitored mainly at road junctions and along canyon streets.